 With both workouts, keep one thing in mind: The goal is to get some very good High Intensity Interval Training in, but not necessarily giving you the type of long, steady ride you would get outside in the summer.
 The key is to give yourself short spurts of high intensity, followed by some real rest where your heart rate can come down.
 The key is to not ever let your heart rate settle in to resting mode — the rest should always feel like it was just a bit too short.
 That way, by the end of the workout, you will be spent.

 Both of these intense workouts will give you a good sweat, burn calories, and help to keep your muscles conditioned for when your base period begins in earnest.
-They also will help you work multiple muscle and cardio systems.
+You can get pretty warm, so make sure you have a fan around and wear a top and shorts that won’t heat you up.
+These workouts will also will help you work multiple muscle and cardio systems.
 Best of all, both workouts can be easily done in 30-35 minutes and will not require you to go outside into sub-zero temperatures.